Finding the cheapest way to buy Bitcoin is important.

 To buy Bitcoin as cheaply as possible on Coinmama you should deposit funds using SEPA, and not your credit card.
 If you make a credit card deposit, then an additional 5% fee is charged.

 Founded by Jack Dorsey (Creator of Twitter), CashApp is a simple way to receive and send money.
-Since late 2018, the app now also enables its users to easily buy Bitcoin.
+Since late 2018, the app now also enables its users to easily buy cheap Bitcoin.

 - Very simple to use